 - Determine whether content marketing via organic search is a good fit.
 We still see way too many paint-by-numbers approaches to SEO, where local businesses are paying agencies to pump out blog posts that are strategically not a good fit.
 Ensure that all of your content is optimized, and if you are doing content marketing, ensure it is a good fit for your marketing tactics.

 Eventually, all SEO rivers run to this one spot: authority building.
 Building your authority, in large part, involves link building.
-Links are still a crucial component to developing strong organic rankings; however, link-building can be the hardest part of your SEO Strategy.
+Links are still a crucial component to developing strong organic rankings; however, links can be the hardest part of SEO

 This philosophy is beautiful in its simplicity, and it serves to correct the “more, more, more” mentality of link building.
 We only want links from relevant sources.
 Often, this means that in order to scale our link-building efforts beyond the obvious tactics, we need to create something that deserves links.
 You have links where it makes sense for you to have links.
 Simple.
 Wikipedia has millions of links, yet I am pretty sure they have never done any link building.
 This is because they have reams of useful content that gets linked.
 These are real, natural links that enrich the linking page, provide further context and serve as the real connective tissue of this hyperlinked world we live in.
 This kind of natural link should be the backbone of your link-building efforts.
 This may mean you have to revisit the content on your site and create something of value first, but if you can nail that, then you are halfway home.
 Any safe, scalable link-building strategy should be built on this mindset.

 - Make sure you are building the kind of real links that make sense in the real world and won’t upset the qualitative and sometimes punitive parts of the algorithm.

 - Ensure you have content that deserves to rank and deserves to be linked to.